 A white list might also be used, and could involve a person approving some names, or extracted names from something like a telephone directory.

 The frequency of occurrence of candidate synonymous names might also be reviewed.
 Rarely occurring names might be considered to be things like misspelled words if they happen so infrequently.

-Very frequently occurring words might also be disqualified, such as:
+Very frequently occurring words might also be disqualified as entity names, such as:

 - “the company,”